softcraft-development/engineering-app/README.md

 # Engineering Application Form
 This is an experiment to make applying for a job a better process.
-It provides a low barier technical challenge to allow submission of the application.
-Upon successful submission, an email is sent to the applicant and the collector of the applications for futher review.
+It provides a low barrier technical challenge to allow submission of the application.
+Upon successful submission, an email is sent to the applicant and the collector of the applications for further review.
+Feel free to fork and customize.

+## I'm trying to apply through this thing, wtf!
+You're probably noticing that the form isn't submitting correctly.
+OHNOES!

+Well, that's on purpose.
+There are a few easy fixes that need to take place before you can successfully submit the form.
+Figure them out, and you're on your way to stardom.... kind of.
+Check out the source to get the full picture as to what isn't happening.
+Afraid of losing your entered text?
+Fear not, if you're on a modern browser we store it in LocalStorage.
+Don't know what LocalStorage is?
+Well then, what is it you'd say you're doing here, exactly?

 ## Getting started locally
 ```bash